We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These aren’t the only risk factors to consider.
 Candida infections also tend to be more prevalent in:

 - people who are overweight

 - people with diabetes

 - people with an underactive thyroid gland, or hypothyroidism

 - pregnant women

-- white or yellow substance over affected areas
+- white, flaky substance over affected areas

-- cracking (cracks in the skin)
+- cracks in the skin

-- maceration (appearance of soft white skin)
+- maceration, or the appearance of soft white skin

 - creamy satellite pustules at margins of affected areas (pimples filled with pus)